-We have objected to an application by Lewis Wind Power for a wind farm to the south west of Stornoway on the Isle of Lewis.
-We think that the current proposal would have an unacceptable impact on nationally important populations of red-throated diver, hen harrier, white-tailed eagle and golden eagle on Lewis.
+We objected to an application by Lewis Wind Power for a wind farm to the south west of Stornoway on the Isle of Lewis.
+We think that the proposal would have an unacceptable impact on nationally important populations of red-throated diver, hen harrier, white-tailed eagle and golden eagle on Lewis.
 The proposal is also adjacent to the Lewis Peatland Special Protection Area with impacts predicted for the red-throated divers and golden eagles using this area.

-The current proposal is for the same site on which a 36 turbine windfarm was granted consent in 2012.
-Compared to the 2012 scheme, the new proposal has a different layout with taller turbines (180m to tip) capable of generating more electricity.
+The 2019 proposal is for the same site on which a 36 turbine windfarm was granted consent in 2012.
+Compared to the 2012 scheme, the more recent proposal has a different layout with taller turbines (180m to tip) capable of generating more electricity.
 RSPB Scotland withdrew our objection to the old scheme in 2012 after six turbines, which were likely to have the greatest collision risk for golden eagle, were removed.
 You can read about our work on this case here.
 We knew then that the site was very sensitive and it would be a challenge to develop due to the protected birds on and near the site, but a lot has changed on the site since 2012.

 The predicted impacts for the 2019 proposal on birds were much greater than those predicted for the consented scheme.
 More birds are using the site, the layout has changed and the proposed turbines are larger.
 The 2019 application was originally for 35 turbines, but the applicant removed two of the turbines, acknowledging these would have a particularly bad impact on nesting red throated divers and foraging golden eagles on the Lewis Peatlands Special Protection Area.
 They also carried out more assessment on the likely impacts on golden eagles and provided more information on how they would avoid disturbance to birds during construction.
 However, these changes did not go far enough and we fought, unsuccessfully, for further turbines to be removed.